-- (1) The Company's Corporate Philosophy is to give first thought to patients and their families, and to increase their benefits that health care provides.
-Under this Philosophy, the Company endeavors to become a human health care (hhc) company. - (2) The Company's mission is the enhancement of patient satisfaction.
-The Company believes that revenues and earnings will be generated as a consequence of the fulfillment of the mission.
-The Company places importance on this positive sequence of the mission and the ensuing results. - (3) Positioning compliance-the observance of legal and ethical standards-as the core in all business activities, the Company strives to fulfill corporate social responsibilities. - (4) The Company's principal stakeholders are patients, customers, shareholders, and employees.
-The Company endeavors to develop a good relationship with stakeholders and to enhance their value through the following efforts. - (i) Satisfying unmet medical needs, ensuring stable supply of high-quality products, and providing useful information regarding safety and efficacy - (ii) Timely disclosure of corporate management information, enhancement of corporate value, and proactive return to shareholders - (iii) Ensuring stable employment, offering challenging and fulfilling duties, and providing full opportunities for the development and enhancement of employees' capabilities
+- (1) The Company's Corporate Concept is to give first thought to patients and the people in the daily living domain, and to increase the benefits that health care provides to them.
+Under this Concept, the Company endeavors to become a human health care (hhc) company. - (2) The Company seeks to effectively achieve social good in the form of relieving anxiety over health and reducing health disparities as an innovative Japanese company. - (3) The Company's mission is to increase the satisfaction of patients and the people in the daily living domain, and to empower them to realize their fullest life through an hhc ecosystem developed through collaboration with other industries and groups.
+The Company believes that revenues and earnings will be generated by first fulfilling this mission.
+The Company places importance on this sequence. - (4) The Company strives to fulfill its social responsibilities by positioning compliance (i.e., the observance of legal and ethical standards) as the basis of all business activities. - (5) The Company's principal stakeholders are patients and the people in the daily living domain, shareholders, and employees.
+The Company endeavors to develop and maintain a good relationship with stakeholders and to enhance the value thereof through:

+- (i) Satisfying unmet medical needs, providing information and services that contribute to the awareness and prevention of diseases, ensuring a stable supply of high-quality products, and providing useful information on a range of topics, such as drug safety and effectiveness; - (ii) Contributing to a sustainable society with a long-term perspective; - (iii) Enhancing the common interests of shareholders, improving long-term corporate value, providing a positive return to shareholders, and disclosing corporate management information in a timely manner; and - (iv) Ensuring stable employment, respecting human rights and diversity, providing full opportunities for growth in support of self-fulfillment, and creating an employee-friendly environment.